kahsieh/spit-browser/README.md

 # SPIT-Browser

-Stream Processing in the Browser
+Stream Processing in the Browser.

-Written by:

-- Kevin Hsieh (kevin.hsieh@ucla.edu)
-- Christian Warloe (cwarloe@ucla.edu)
-- Willie Wu (williewu@ucla.edu)
+**This project is no longer maintained as of March 2020.**

+Copyright © 2019–2020 Kevin Hsieh, Christian Warloe, and Willie Wu.
+All Rights Reserved.

 ## Scheduler